Health and Wellbeing Board

 - financially sustainable

 This vision is complex, and cannot be delivered through a single plan.
-Instead a range of programmes including Stockport Together, Stockport Family and Greater Manchester Devolution as well as many topic themed strategies and partnership approaches will help the systems in Stockport evolve.
-This strategy sets out the ways in which we will develop the health and social care system in Stockport to meet these needs and vision over the next three years, the year one review highlights achievements and updates the strategy ensuring it reflects the developing programmes.
+A range of programmes as well as topic themed strategies and partnerships approaches will help the systems in Stockport evolve.
+The programmes include; Stockport Together, Stockport Family and Greater Manchester Devolution.
+This strategy sets out the ways in which we'll develop the health and social care system in Stockport.
+Also, it sets out how we'll meet these needs over te next three years.
+The year one review highlights achievements and updates the strategy ensuring it reflects the developing programmes.